 If you haven’t had the chance, try wearing two pairs of thin socks.

 Lastly, if possible, choose shoes with some degree of waterproofing.
+Columbia Sportswear has a nice selection of waterproof hiking shoes, plus you can save money with promo codes from Coupon Sherpa.
 Even in the outback, there will be the odd bog and swamp, so watch out.